 Size (1-5000).
 The maximum diameter of the source used for cloning (in pixels).

 Hardness (0-100).
 The degree of blurriness of the fragment's edges.
 At higher values of this parameter, the less the fragment's border interacts with the background.
 At values near 100% the border between the fragment and the image is very distinct; at lower values the border between these areas will be smoother.

 Opacity (1-100).
 The opacity of the fragment in relation to the background.
 This parameter affects the opacity of the fragment where it is stamped: at lower values, the fragment is paler and its interaction with the background is greater.

 Fill (1-100).
-The intensity of the effect in a single brush stroke.
-At the value = 100%, the transparency of the clone is not affected.
+The opacity of the clone in a single brush stroke.
+When applying strokes to each other, the opacity of the clone increases.

 Blend Mode.
 It defines how the cloned fragment blends with the background.
 The program provides 16 blend modes.

 Aligned check-box.
 This option sets how the fragment is cloned.
 When the check-box is activated, a single clone will be created using information from around the selected source: in this case each time the left mouse button is pressed a clone will be selected from the relevant area.
 When the check-box is not activated, each time the mouse button is released the cursor returns to the source area, and new clone fragments are created from this same area.

 Activating the Flip Horizontal check-box allows a clone to be mirrored along the standing axis, i.e. interchanging the left and right sides.

 Activating the Flip Vertical check-box mirrors a clone by turning the image upside down.